thejsj/colabExercises/README.md

 If the user provides only width or height, but adds the --crop flag, the script throw and error:

 	raise Exception("ERROR: crop enabled but WIDTH or HEIGHT are not specified.
-For croping images, BOTH must be specified.")
+For cropping images, BOTH must be specified.")